A Basildon Chronology|

 Town Square, Basildon.
 The Clerk's, Treasurer's and Engineer's departments made the move to

-Basildon where the council have occupation of the 2nd and 3rd floors of Block J in accomodation that includes a
+Basildon where the council have occupation of the 2nd and 3rd floors of Block J in accommodation that includes a

 committee room.
 Some departments would remain there until the early 1990s.